The 2026 issue of Rice Engineering and Computing Magazine is here!

 Rice in the World

 Most organizations adopt new technologies by asking how to do the same things faster.
-Rice Engineering and Computing alumni are asking a different question: what should exist that doesn’t yet?
+Our alumni are asking a different question: what should exist that doesn’t yet?

 Five Stories That Excite Us